 If you want to feel like you’re in the North Pole, without having to travel there, then you have to visit Jökulsárlón.
 With stunning glaciers and crystal-clear ice, it is no wonder that it has been the background for many Hollywood blockbusters, from James Bond’s Die Another Day to Batman Begins.
 Located in the southeast of Iceland, it features a glacial lake, where giant pieces of ice break off and often float ashore.
 You might also be lucky to spot some wildlife in the region, with seals often in the area.

 Striking black sand beaches and rock formations are often associated with the village of Vik, but some of the best photos are just down the road.
 Reynisdrangar, or Reynisfjara, Beach is one of the most popular photo opportunities on the island, with stunning views and a dark coastline perfect for moody, often eerie, photos.
 There are also basalt rock formations that jut out of the beach, to make your photos even more spectacular.
 According to Icelandic legend, there is a tale that the stones are actually two trolls that were turned to stone at first daylight.
 A great secluded spot, with very few tourists, it is the perfect location for taking pictures uninterrupted.

 Of course, this is only the tip of the iceberg when it comes to capturing Iceland’s beauty: there are plenty more locations around the country that are also worth a visit.
-However, getting to these spots can be a challenge, so make sure to choose the perfect rental car to make your trip that bit easier.
+A roadtrip can be a great way to catch a glimpse of the best and lesser-seen spots in Iceland, such as the road from Reykjavik to Akureyri.
+However, getting to these gorgeous spots can be a challenge, so make sure to choose the perfect rental car to make your trip that bit easier.